Logo

 Gustav Stresemann hoped for an escalation of the Polish crisis, which would enable Germany to regain territories ceded to Poland after World War I, and he wanted Germany to gain a larger market for its products there.

-Gustav Stresemann hoped to annex Polish territories in Greater Poland, take over whole eastern Upper Silesia and parts of Central Silesia and the entire so called Polish Corridor.
+Gustav Stresemann hoped to recover formerly German territories in Greater Poland, Silesia and the Polish Corridor.

-Gustav Stresemann successfully negotiated a Grand Coalition government led by Chancellor Hermann Muller in which he remained Foreign Secretary, but was weakened in doing so.
+Gustav Stresemann successfully negotiated a grand coalition government led by Chancellor Hermann Muller in which he remained foreign secretary, but he was weakened in doing so.

 Discontent with the Young Plan led to the growth of far-right movements rejecting liberal democracy such as the Nazi Party, with Gustav Stresemann weakening himself further by keeping the right wing of the DVP under control.